 These are food safe, durable, and can contain plenty of saltwater for any Nano aquarist use.
 I got the 20 gallon ‘Brute’, a lid, and the caster wheels so I can roll it from our utility room (where it will be mixed and stored) to the aquarium’s location.

 One thing I didn’t like about the Brute trashcan is that it doesn’t have any measuring indications inside.
 I decided to make my own.
-I got a gallon container as measurement and filled the trash can up (one gallon at a time) in three gallon increments.
+First, I got a gallon container as measurement and filled the trash can up (one gallon at a time) in three gallon increments.
 I marked where the water level was with duct tape for each 3 gallon increment, and worked my way up to 12 gallons.

-I then marked from the tape locations with a permanent marker and labeled the volumes.
+Then, I marked from the tape locations with a permanent marker and labeled the volumes.

 Don’t feel limited by these two container options.
 Just try to find something that is ‘food safe’ so it won’t leach chemicals into your mix; get something with a lid (to limit evaporation) and make sure you can move it to your tank if you mix in a space away from your tank’s location.